URF-analyst/CIG-automailer/Readme.txt

 name,mail,timestamp,reason,connection
 timestamp is unix epoch timestamp (in seconds)

-Toschedule a python script in linux use cron. (see schedule_cron.txt)
+To schedule a python script in linux use cron. (see schedule_cron.txt)

 Using python 3.8.10
 Sept/2021